Whistleblower & Qui Tam Lawsuits

 In 2015, the federal government was able to recoup more than $3.5 billion dollars from corporations in cases brought under the False Claims Act.
 In 2016, that number rose to $4.7 billion dollars.
 Most of this money would have never been recovered had it not been for whistleblowers coming forward to expose the conduct of these corporations.

-We have been in existence more than 60 years, and considered a national leader in this type of litigation.
-We have received well over 150 jury verdicts throughout the country in the amount of $1 million or more, and achieved verdicts and settlements in excess of $4 billion.
+We have been in existence for more than 68 years and are considered a national leader in this type of litigation.
+We have received well over 150 jury verdicts throughout the country in the amount of $1 million or more and achieved verdicts and settlements in excess of $40 billion.

 To contact us for a free confidential consult, you can call us at (800) 277-1193.
 You also can request a confidential consultation by clicking Free & Confidential Consult, which form will be immediately reviewed by one of our attorneys handling whistleblower litigation.